mehul11jain/libPointsToDump/README.md

 ### API Functionalities
 * #### Functions to Create the standard .pt dump.
      - `bool addPointsTo(llvm::Value*, llvm::Value*, PointeeType)` :
-        - To add must Point-to information to the pt dump we must provide `PointeeType::MustPointee` argument.
+        - To add must Point-to information to the pt dump we must provide `PointeeType::MustPointee` as third argument.
-        - To add may Point-to information to the pt dump we must provide `PointeeType::MayPointee` as third argumert.
+        - To add may Point-to information to the pt dump we must provide `PointeeType::MayPointee` as third argument.
         - Returns 1 if success.
      - `bool PointsToInfoAt(llvm::Instruction*)`:
        - To specify the instruction for which points-to relation is being defined.